Fungus-growing ants

 Fungus-growing ants (tribe Attini) comprise all the known fungus-growing ant species participating in ant–fungus mutualism.
 They are known for cutting grasses and leaves, carrying them to their colonies' nests, and using them to grow fungus on which they later feed.

 Their farming habits typically have large effects on their surrounding ecosystem.
 Many species farm large areas surrounding their colonies and leave walking trails that compress the soil, which can no longer grow plants.
 Attine colonies commonly have millions of individuals, though some species only house a few hundred.

 They are the sister group to the subtribe Dacetina.
 Leafcutter ants, including Atta and Acromyrmex, make up two of the genera.
 Their cultivars mostly come from the fungal tribe Leucocoprineae of family Agaricaceae.

-Attine gut microbiota is often not diverse due to their primarily monotonous diets, leaving them at a higher risk than other beings for certain illnesses.
+Attine gut microbiota are often not diverse due to their primarily monotonous diets, leaving them at a higher risk than other beings for certain illnesses.
 They are especially at risk of death if their colony's fungus garden is affected by disease, as it is most often the only food source used for developing larvae.
 Many species of ants, including several Megalomyrmex, invade fungus-growing ant colonies and either steal from and destroy these fungus gardens, or they live in the nest and take food from the species.